pwntester/octo.nvim/README.md

 ## 📋 PR review

-- Open the PR (eg: `Octo pr list` or `Octo pr edit XXX`)
+- Open the PR (eg: `Octo <PR url>` or `Octo pr list` or `Octo pr edit <PR number>`)
 - Start a review with `Octo review start` or resume a pending review with `Octo review resume`
-- Quickfix will be populated with the PR changed files
+- A new tab will show a panel with changed files and two windows showing the diff on any of them.
-- Change quickfix entries with `]q` and `[q` or by selecting an entry in the quickfix window
+- Change panel entries with `]q` and `[q` or by selecting an entry in the window
 - Add comments with `<space>ca` or suggestions with `<space>sa` on single or multiple visual-selected lines
   - A new buffer will appear in the alternate diff window.
-Cursor will be positioned in the new buffer
+The cursor will be positioned in the new buffer
   - When ready, save the buffer to commit changes to GitHub
   - Move back to the diff window and move the cursor, the thread buffer will hide
 - Hold the cursor on a line with a comment to show a thread buffer with all the thread comments